manuel-di-iorio/unique-math/docs/docs/Functions/Vec3.md

 # Vec3

-High-performance 3D vector functions using arrays `[x, y, z]`.
+3D vector functions using arrays `[x, y, z]`.
 All angles are in **degrees**.
 Functions modify the first vector in-place for zero allocations.

 ---